lhe17/dicosar/README.md

 The installation requires Rcpp-1.0.7 and has been tested on R-4.1.0.

-Please contact <liang.he@duke.edu> for more information.
+Please contact <lianghe@health.sdu.dk> for more information.

 ## Basic usage